spurll/tread/README.md

 Acceptable values for the `parser` field are: `html2text` (default), `lynx`, and `w3m`.

-If you're running `tread` in a Windows environment (or you'd prefer to avoid external calls), you probably want to use `html2text`, which will convert the content to markdown.
-On \*nix systems, `lynx` and `w3m` are also available (if you have them installed).
+If you'd prefer to avoid external calls, you probably want to use `html2text`, which will convert the content to markdown; the `lynx` and `w3m` browsers can also be used to parse the content (if you have them installed).

 Updating Feeds
 --------------